 45. Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand. –Isaiah 41:10

 Phew!
-This 4,000 word post has taken me about two weeks to write, but I kept going because the scriptures felt important for me and my marriage, and that made me think that they’re probably just as important for you and yours.
+This 4,000 word post has taken me about two weeks to write, but I kept going because the scriptures felt important for me, and that made me think that they’re probably just as important for you.

 The Lord designed marriage to be a blessing for both man and woman.
 I guess He must have known it was going to be hard – he knows everything after all – but he still created it to give each of us a partner, a helper, a protector, and an encourager.
 He knew it would be worth the work.